Seared Seitan with Tarragon Pan Sauce

 Prep

-• Seitan / Shallots / Green beans - (If prepping right before cooking, get oven heating first.)
-Prep as directed.
+1. Seitan / Shallots / Green beans – if prepping right before cooking, get oven heating first.
 Store separately.
-(Can be done up to 5 days ahead)
+(Can be done up to 5 days ahead.)

-• Tarragon - Finely chop tarragon.
-(Can be done up to 1 day ahead)
+2. Tarragon — finely chop tarragon.
+(Can be done up to 1 day ahead.)

 Make

-• Meanwhile, toss green beans with olive oil, mustard (portion for green beans), and balsamic vinegar.
-Season with some salt and pepper and spread out on a sheet pan.
+3. Meanwhile, toss green beans with olive oil, mustard (portion for green beans), and balsamic vinegar.
+Season with salt and pepper and spread out on a sheet pan.
 Roast until tender, shaking the pan halfway through cooking, 18 to 20 minutes.

-• Add flour to seitan and stir until no dry spots remain.
+6. Add flour to seitan and stir until no dry spots remain.
 Slowly pour in stock while whisking.
 Simmer sauce until thickened, 2 to 3 minutes.
-Season with some salt and pepper.
-Set aside, covered to keep warm.
+Season with salt and pepper.
+Set aside, covered, to keep warm.

 Notes